-In the second week of September he had already started to "warm up" for a small two-week pre-season, testing on the 23rd of that month to evaluate his condition.
-A strong training of bike and race to, from there, define the next two months of the calendar.
+In the second week of September I had already started to "warm up" to make a small two-week preseason, doing a test on the 23rd of that month to evaluate my condition.
+A strong training of bike and run to, from there, define the next two months of the calendar.

 Well, bad luck -well, my lack of attention- made that when I was about to start the strong part of the bike training, I was eaten by a guardrail.
 Whole, with its trimming and everything.
 I was coming out of a roundabout distracted, I miscalculated and when I realized I had the start corner of the guardrail on the front wheel.
 I couldn't even brake and I crashed into it at about 35km/h.

 I was very lucky because there was nothing left but a very strong blow to the thigh, shoulder and left wrist, and a lot of scratches as if I had fought with a tiger (these things cut.
 A lot).

 A month and a half of absolute rest.
 (Jxxer!)